tenling/gdrive-mcp-server/README.md

 - npm or yarn
 - A Google Cloud Project
 - A Google Workspace or personal Google account
+- Docker (optional, for containerized deployment)

 ### Detailed Google Cloud Setup

 1. **Create a Google Cloud Project**
    - Visit the [Google Cloud Console](https://console.cloud.google.com/projectcreate)
    - Click "New Project"
-   - Enter a project name (e.g., "MCP GDrive Server")
+   - Enter a project name
    - Click "Create"
    - Wait for the project to be created and select it